-At the HMAN Summit in Mettu, 21 Hamlin Midwives were in attendance, while there were 34 participants at the Hawassa summit.
+At the HMAN Summit in Metu, 21 Hamlin Midwives were in attendance, while there were 34 participants at the Hawassa summit.
 Much of this year’s summits were spent in collaborative discussion groups which allow the midwives to discuss challenges they have recently faced and provide feedback on their clinical experiences.
 Topics discussed at the Metu and Hawassa meetings included ‘What are the major challenges and possible opportunities for Hamlin Midwives?’ and the role of Hamlin Midwives in delivering maternal care in the midst of a pandemic.

 Sister Wongel Alemayehu, Hamlin Midwife in West Oromia, reflected on the regional HMAN meeting in Metu: “We had a great time.
 We were able to share our successes and experiences - the best part of the meeting.
 We also set our goals in future and how we will work on it.”

 The Hamlin College of Midwives is a key cog in Hamlin’s efforts to eradicate fistula.
 After graduating with a Bachelor of Science (Midwifery) degree, graduates are assigned to a Hamlin-supported midwifery clinic near their hometown.
 This set-up garners better outcomes: Hamlin Midwives, by virtue of being a part of the communities they serve, are able to better communicate with the population, understand local customs, navigate cultural norms, help dispel misconceptions about maternal health care, and earn the trust of the community.

 Since 2010, 195 Hamlin Midwives have graduated from the Hamlin College of Midwives.
 Hamlin Midwives are currently based in over 50 Hamlin-supported midwifery clinics across regional Ethiopia.
 Their transformative role extends beyond maternal health as well: Hamlin Midwives have played an important role in raising awareness about COVID-19 and preventing community transmission of the virus.
 This is the result of the trust that Hamlin Midwives have gained through years of excellent clinical work and community engagement.

 In rural Ethiopia, where 70% of births take place without a midwife or doctor present, Hamlin Midwives are working tirelessly to provide safe births and prevent obstetric fistula injuries from occurring.
 In the 2019-2020 financial year, 24,856 babies were safely delivered at Hamlin-supported midwifery clinics.